About the

 Tom Reeve AC CBE

-Professor Tom Reeve AC CBE is Emeritus Professor in Surgery of the University of Sydney where he graduated in 1947.
+Professor Tom Reeve AC CBE was Emeritus Professor in Surgery of the University of Sydney where he graduated in 1947.
 After working in Sydney and Queensland, he trained in General and Thoracic Surgery at Albany Medical College, New York.
 In 1958, the American Board of Surgery certified Professor Reeve and he became a Fellow of the Royal Australasian College of Surgeons in 1967.
 He was Chairman of Surgery at The University of Sydney from 1982-1988 and chaired the Northern Sydney Health Area from 1988-1996.

 On retirement, Professor Reeve became President of the Royal Australasian College of Surgeons and Executive Officer of the Australian Cancer Network.
 In this role, Professor Reeve was involved in the development of Clinical Guidelines for the Management of Early Breast Cancer, the first evidence-based cancer management guidelines produced in Australia.